Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 \subsubsection{\textnormal{\textbf{Renaming \textsf{LGQ}$_\textsf{nu}$ clausal sets for unskolemisation}}}

-In this section, we transform an \textsf{LGQ$_\textsf{nu}$} clausal set to a normal, unique, globally compatible and globally linear clausal set, preparing the clausal set for unskolemisation.
+In this section, we transform an \textsf{LGQ$_\textsf{nu}$} clausal set into a normal, unique, globally compatible and globally linear clausal set, preparing the set for unskolemisation.

-Given an \textsf{LGQ$_\textsf{nu}$} clausal set $N$, one needs to locate the \textsf{LGQ$_\textsf{nu}$} clauses in $N$ that have common Skolem function symbols, and then simultaneously unskolemise these clauses.
-We use the notions of \emph{connectedness}, \emph{inter-connectedness} and \emph{closed clausal set} to define clauses and clausal sets that have identical function symbols.
+Given an \textsf{LGQ$_\textsf{nu}$} clausal set $N$, one needs to locate the \textsf{LGQ$_\textsf{nu}$} clauses in $N$ that have common Skolem function symbols, so that we can simultaneously unskolemise these clauses.
+We introduce the notions of \emph{connectedness}, \emph{inter-connectedness} and \emph{closed clausal set} to define clauses that have identical function symbols.

 \begin{defi}[Inter-connected clausal set] Two clauses are \emph{connected} if they contain at least one common function symbol.
-Two clausal sets are \emph{connected} if they contain at least one common function symbol, otherwise they are \emph{unconnected}.
+Two clausal sets are \emph{connected} if they contain at least one common function symbol, otherwise, they are \emph{unconnected}.

-A clausal set $N$ is an \emph{inter-connected clausal set} if for any pair of clauses $C$ and $C^\prime$ in $N$, there exists a sequence of clauses $C_1, \ldots, C_n$ in $N$ such that each pair of adjacent clauses in $C_1, \ldots, C_n$ is connected. \end{defi}
+A clausal set $N$ is an \emph{inter-connected clausal set} if for any pair of clauses $C$ and~$C^\prime$ in $N$, there exists a sequence of clauses $C, C_1, \ldots, C_n, C^\prime$ in $N$ such that each pair of adjacent clauses in $C, C_1, \ldots, C_n, C^\prime$ is connected. \end{defi}

-A clausal set is \emph{flat} if the set contains only flat clauses.
-We partition an \textsf{LGQ$_\textsf{nu}$} clausal set $N$ into clausal sets $N_1, \ldots, N_n$ such that i) each clausal set in $N_1, \ldots, N_n$ is either an \emph{inter-connected clausal set} or a \emph{flat clausal set}, and ii) each pair of clausal sets in $N_1, \ldots, N_n$ are \emph{unconnected}.
+Recall that a flat clause is a clause containing no function symbols.
+We say that a clausal set is \emph{flat} if the set contains only flat clauses.
+We partition an \textsf{LGQ$_\textsf{nu}$} clausal set~$N$ into clausal sets $N_1, \ldots, N_n$ such that i) each $N_i$ is either an \emph{inter-connected clausal set} or a \emph{flat clausal set}, and ii) each pair of clausal sets in $N_1, \ldots, N_n$ are \emph{unconnected}.
 Then, $N_1, \ldots, N_n$ are \emph{closed clausal sets} in~$N$.

 An inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set has the following useful property.